-- 1. A new control called Trigger State Machine appears in the ILA Properties window - 2.
-The Basic Trigger Setup window is replaced by a Trigger State Machine code editor window.
+- 1. A new control called Trigger State Machine appears in the ILA Properties window - The Basic Trigger Setup window is replaced by a Trigger State Machine code editor window.

-If you are specifying an ILA trigger state machine program for the first time, the Trigger State Machine code editor window will appear as the one shown in Figure 11-25.
+If you are specifying an ILA trigger state machine program for the first time, the Trigger State Machine code editor window will appear as the one shown in the following figure.

-Figure 11-25: Creating or Opening a Trigger State Machine Program File
+Figure 117: Creating or Opening a Trigger State Machine Program File